 Much of what is stressful covers both how we think and how we feel, and the wiring between those two is often mixed up when we feel we don’t have the resources to cope with a challenging situation.
 I know only too well how painful a stressful life can be.
 I’ve been there.
 It’s not a nice place.

-In the twilight of my teaching career I became intensively involved in helping some of my fellow teachers, many of whom were finding it increasingly hard to cope with the arduous challenges all too frequently encountered in teaching.
-Some were being bullied by insensitive (and often emotionally incompetent) senior colleagues.
+After many years in teaching I became intensively involved in helping some of my fellow teachers, many of whom were finding it increasingly hard to cope with stress.
+Many found the challenges of teaching arduous.
+A surprising number were being bullied by insensitive (and often emotionally incompetent) senior colleagues.
 Others found the bureaucracy and accountability requirements just too onerous.

 Tel: +353 (0) 8385 88283 Ireland